nnisarggada/swft/README.md

 ### Running the App

 Once configured, run the app using Docker Compose as described above.
 The app will be accessible in your browser at `http://localhost:8080`.
 The admin dashboard can be accessed at `http://localhost:8080/admin`.
-Use `admin` as the username and the default admin password is `swft`.
+The default admin username is `admin` and password is `swft`.

 ---